rockroman/CI_PP2_TG/README.md

 ### Navigation
-- game modals that guides user in his progress trough the project
+- game modals that guides user in his progress through the project
 - user story covered:0,1,2

 <details><summary>See feature</summary>